 New Zealand Emergency Mobile Alerts System

-New Zealand Emergency Mobile Alerts System - What is it and how does it work.
+New Zealand Emergency Mobile Alert System - What is it and how does it work?

 What is the New Zealand Emergency Mobile Alert System?

-Which mobile phones are capable of receiving the Emergency Mobile Alert?
+Which mobile phones are capable of receiving these Alerts?

-What do I do if I receive an Emergency Mobile Alert?
+What do I do if I receive an Alert?

 If you do happen to receive an emergency mobile alert, and you haven't heard or seen one before, then it can be quite intimidating, but do not panic.
 When you receive an alert, read the message and take it seriously.
 The Emergency Mobile Alert message will always advise you of which authorised emergency agency has sent the alert, what the emergency is, what you should do and, if needed, it will direct you where to go to find out more information.